sjgray/Multi-EditROM-Builder/readme.txt

 Make sure your ROM/BIN files are pure images.
 IE: They do NOT have a load address at the start.
 Do not use CRT files, P00 files or any file which contains header or any other non-ROM content.
-Files should be either 2048 or 4096 bytes long.
+Files should be either 2048, 2050, 4096 or 4098 bytes long.
+If a file is 2050 or 4098 bytes long the program will assume the first two bytes are a load address and will ignore them.
 If you know the file is correct but is missing 1 or more bytes then select the "Allow short files" option.
-Be careful that the file size is not 2050 or 4098 bytes as this indicates the likelyhood of the file containing two extra bytes for the load address.
 The file size of the selected file will be shown in the file info area.

-When you load a file that is 4096 bytes it MAY contain text or copyright embedded inside.
-This will be displayed to the right of the slots along with the actual file size.
+When you load an Editor ROM file that is 4K bytes it MAY contain text or copyright embedded inside.
+Is so, this will be displayed to the right of the slots along with the actual file size.
+Other types of files will most likely show random text or nothing at all.

 Ordering Files